mocksoul/dotfiles/README.md

 ## Apps

+- alacritty
+- arc
+- bash
+- kde
+- tmux
+- top
 - vim / neovim
-- tmux
-- alacritty
+- zsh

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.